holepunchto/noise-handshake/README.md

 console.log(initiator.complete) // true

+// convention is to use rx for
+// sending and tx for receiving

+// initiator.rx === responder.tx
+// responder.rx === initiator.tx

 // instantiate a cipher using shared secrets const send = new Cipher(initiator.rx) const recieve = new Cipher(responder.tx)